dennispassway/Obj-C-Styleguide/README.md

 @end

 ```

-* Always end a file with a newline.
+### Pragma mark
-* When using pragma marks leave 1 newline before and after.
+When using pragma marks leave 1 newline before and after.

 **Example**
 ``` obj-c